-As of March 31, 2015, our cash, cash equivalents and marketable securities totaled \$32.8 million.
-These funds, together with \$5 million available for drawdown under our facility loan, will satisfy our liquidity requirements through at least the end of the first quarter of 2016.
+As of June 30, 2015, our cash, cash equivalents and marketable securities totaled \$27.0 million.
+These funds, together with the \$21.3 million of net proceeds from a public offering of 8,188,000 shares of our common stock at \$2.81 per share which we completed in July 2015, will satisfy our liquidity requirements through at least the end of the fourth quarter of 2016.
 We expect to incur substantial expenditures in the future for the development and potential commercialization of our product candidates.
-Because of this, we expect our future liquidity and capital resource needs will be impacted by numerous factors, including but not limited to, the timing of initiation of planned clinical trials, including phase 2 trials to study the therapeutic benefits of MBX-8025 on patients with certain orphan diseases as well as a phase 3 clinical trial to study the therapeutic benefits of arhaolfenate on patients with gout.
+Because of this, we expect our future liquidity and capital resource needs will be impacted by numerous factors, including but not limited to, the timing of initiation of planned clinical trials, including phase 2 trials to study the therapeutic benefits of MBX-8025 on patients with certain orphan diseases as well as a phase 3 clinical trial to study the therapeutic benefits of arhalofenateon patients with gout.
 We will therefore continue to require additional financing to develop our products and fund future operating losses and will seek funds through equity financings, debt, collaborative or other arrangements with corporate sources, or through other sources of financing.
 It is unclear if or when any such financing transactions will occur, on satisfactory terms or at all.
 Our failure to raise capital as and when needed could have a negative impact on our financial condition and our ability to pursue our business strategies.
 If adequate funds are not available to us, we may be required to reduce our development activities or to close our business.